musurca/Icarus/README.md

 ex:
 > diagram KJFK
 ```
 Connects to the FAA database and downloads all available airport diagrams (PDF), approach/departure charts (PDF), and current remarks (TXT) to ./diagrams/[ICAO].
 Remarks are also decoded/expanded where possible.
+If unable to find any current FAA charts, will scrape the web for any available Jeppesen charts.

 ### distance
 ```